aws-samples/karpenter-blueprints/blueprints/batch-jobs/README.md

 - NGINX server - 2 vCPU required
 -  5-minutes job - 2 vCPU required

 The default behaviour is the one defined in the NodePool: `consolidationPolicy: WhenUnderutilized`.
-Karpenter identifies the **c6g.4xlarge** (12 vCPU) is underutilized, and perform a consolidation replacement of the node.
+Karpenter identifies the **c6g.4xlarge** (12 vCPU) is underutilized, and performs a consolidation replacement of the node.
 It launches a cheaper and smaller node: a **c6g.2xlarge** (8 vCPU) instance.
 You can check these logs by executing the following command in another terminal:
 ```
 kubectl -n karpenter logs -l app.kubernetes.io/name=karpenter --all-containers=true -f --tail=20
 ```